MagalhaesDev/dev-finance/README.md

 ## Dev finance
- This page was developed through the programmer BR course, in order to bring the old memory game.
-With a scoring system, showing how many moves you have won, besides the theme being related to the programming world with images of technologies.
+ This project was developed at the end of Rocketseat's Fundamentals course, and has the idea of bringing a personal finance system, balancing a person's income and expenses.
+Working mobile first and clean code.

 ## Technology